Renddslow/mattmcelwee.com/content/sourcebooks/curriculum.md

 **Leviticus 10, Leviticus 14, Deuteronomy 24, Deuteronomy 33**

-Here we see the Levites tasked the responsibility of teaching the instructions (_torah_) of YHWH to the people of Israel.
+Here we see the Levites tasked the responsibility of teaching the instructions (_torah_) of יהוה to the people of Israel.
 This is something that was meant to be retained over generations, to keep the memory of these instructions.
 What we see in Judges especially (and then drawn on in Ruth much later) is that the Levites had neglected the teaching of the _torah_ and even participated in apostasy and violence (cf. Judges 18-28).

 **Deuteronomy 4-6, 11**

-The memory of the _torah_ and of YHWH's sovereignty is meant to be kept by the people in their daily practice.
+The memory of the _torah_ and of יהוה's sovereignty is meant to be kept by the people in their daily practice.
 The _shema_ of Deuteronomy 6 was prayed every morning and night, even bound in boxes and tied to the forehead or right hand as a way of keeping the _torah_ always on their minds.
 They are instructed to teach them to their children.
 In this way, whole community participates in passing the _torah_ on, both by explicitly teaching and by keeping the commands.

 **Deuteronomy 17**